opencomputeproject/onie/docs/GettingStartedWedge.md

 7) Configure the ma1 interface either via dhcp (dhclient ma1) or manually

-8) From the command prompt you can start fboss by using the init script "/etc/init.d/fboss_wedge_agent start"
+8) From the command prompt you can start fboss by using the command "service fboss_wedge_agent start"

-9) The first time you run the wedge init script, it will download the OpenNSL library from the Broadcom github account.
+9) The first time you start the fboss_wedge_agent service it will download the OpenNSL library from the Broadcom github account.

 10) Once the library is installed, fboss_wedge_agent will start, using the default configuration located at /etc/fboss/ocp-demo.json

-11) You can confirm that the fboss_wedge_agent is running by issuing the command "/etc/init.d/fboss_wedge_agent status"
+11) You can confirm that the fboss_wedge_agent is running by issuing the command "service fboss_wedge_agent status"

 12) If fboss is running, you should see "[ ok ] fboss_wedge_agent is running."